Stefun/SymGuzzle/README.md

 //-----------------------------------------

-To modify this content Please refer ...
+To modify this content Please refer documents of https://github.com/guzzle/guzzle and https://github.com/misd-service-development/guzzle-bundle

 STEP 3 .Run in browser something like this http://localhost/SymGuzzle/web/app_dev.php/request.That's it!